GuildCrafts/web-development-js/_goals/194-Postalicious-Demystifying_HTTP.md

 ## Context

 HTTP is what makes the web work.
 Well, it's part of what makes the web work.
-Knowing what it is and how it works is important for any web developer, because it makes everything else that is built _on top of_ HTTP more reasonable.
+Knowing what it is and how it works is important for any web developer, because it makes everything else that is built _on top of_ HTTP easier to understand, debug, and make sense of.

 In this goal, you'll become familiar with terms like `request`, `response`, `client`, `server`, `status code`, `protocol`, `header`, `body`, and `HTTP verb`.
 You'll also have to deal with the parts of a `URL` (Uniform Resource Locator): the `protocol`, `host`, `port`, (resource) `path`, and `query`.

 That may sound like a lot of vocabulary words.
 It is.
 But these are the building blocks of the web - if you don't know what they mean, this is a perfect opportunity to find out!

 The good news is that HTTP is really not hard to work with - it's built to be human-readable.
-The following message is an abridged, but not unrealted, version  to what your browser sends every time you search for "hedgehog" on Google:
+The following message is an abridged, but not unrelated, version  to what your browser sends every time you search for "hedgehog" on Google:

 ```http
 GET /search?q=hedgehog HTTP/1.1